 Gold Coast light rail services are prone to disruption too - see, for instance, http://www.brisbanetimes.com.au/queensland/gold-coast-trams-suspended-after-collision-20161009-gry5sm.html.
 And on 15 January 2017, a tram derailed after striking a fire truck, blocking both tracks.
 If the derailed tram had travelled one metre further, it would have struck a pole which supported overhead power lines.

-It is suspected that T4NSW has found by modelling that giving the trams the priority they need at junctions like Cleveland St, Anzac Pde and Lang Rd would result in serious detriment to traffic conditions over a wide area.
-However, no modelling has been released.
+Apparently T4NSW has found by modelling that giving the trams the priority they need at junctions like Cleveland St, Anzac Pde and Lang Rd could result in serious detriment to traffic conditions over a wide area.
+No announcement has been made but modelling released in response to a GIPA request showed that, without traffic signal priority, a service level of 15 trams per hour would see some trams catching up with the tram in front.
+Learn more....

 Sydney has a long history of parkland being filched for other purposes.
 This can happen gradually over many years.
 While sport might seem a valid reason for appropriating parkland, consider the case of Wentworth Park (between Pyrmont-Ultimo and Glebe), much of which is now a greyhound track and associated grandstands.